apolik/graduation/README.md

 > * Each restaurant provides a new menu each day.

 ## Usage
-1. Clone this repository to your computer
+- Clone this repository to your machine
-2. Open up terminal and navigate to the root directory
+- Open up terminal and navigate to the root directory
-3. Make sure you've maven and java 17 installed
+- Make sure you've maven and java 17 installed
-4. Run 'mvn spring-boot:run'
+- Run 'mvn spring-boot:run'
+## 🐬 Docker
+- docker-compose up
 ## Swagger UI documentation
 > http://localhost:8080/swagger-ui.html
 ## Credentials